Practical AI and SaaS for Business

 The hallucination problem in legal research has a specific character: AI tools do not flag uncertainty when they fabricate.
 A hallucinated case citation reads identically to an accurate one.
 The model generates what a plausible citation would look like based on patterns in its training data.
 It does not know that the specific case does not exist.

-This is a fundamental limitation of how current large language models work, not a quality issue with a specific tool.
+This is a fundamental limitation of how these AI tools work, not a quality issue with a specific tool.
 It affects Claude, ChatGPT, Gemini, and all other general-purpose AI models.
 Specialist legal AI tools with direct access to verified legal databases (such as Westlaw's AI features or LexisNexis's AI tools) handle this differently because they retrieve from a verified corpus rather than generating from memory.
 But even these tools can produce errors and require verification.

 What AI Does Well in Legal Research